animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 Since no additional properties were specified, a newly created `Cache` applies the default cache configuration.

-All Spring Data for GemFire components that depend on the `Cache` respect this naming convention, so you need not explicitly declare the `Cache` dependency.
+All Spring Data for VMware GemFire components that depend on the `Cache` respect this naming convention, so you need not explicitly declare the `Cache` dependency.
-If you prefer, you can make the dependency explicit by using the `cache-ref` attribute provided by various Spring Data for GemFire XML namespace elements.
+If you prefer, you can make the dependency explicit by using the `cache-ref` attribute provided by various Spring Data for VMware GemFire XML namespace elements.
 Also, you can override the cache's bean name using the `id` attribute, as follows: